hhru/api/docs_eng/resumes.md

                 "name": "Buy for 5000 rubles",
                 "price": 5000
             },
-            "description": "Access to the resume database"
+            "description": "To view a candidate's hidden contacts and photos, purchase access to the resume database."
         }
     ],
     "negotiations_history": {